-An Employment Authorization Document, or EAD card, is a work permit that allows foreign nationals to work legally in the U.S. for American companies.
-In this article, we’ll go over the reasons you could qualify for an EAD and what you need to know about applying for an EAD.
+An Employment Authorization Document, or EAD card, is a work permit that allows foreign nationals to work in the United States for American companies.
+In this article, we’ll go over the reasons you could qualify for one and what you need to know about the application process.

 Before April 2022, spouses of certain visa holders were required to file EAD applications to work in the U.S. Now L-2 and E dependent visa holders can work in the U.S. as soon as they are admitted with valid L-2 or E status.

 What is the purpose of an EAD?

 If you are not a U.S. citizen or lawful permanent resident (green card holder), the U.S. Department of Homeland Security (DHS) requires that you obtain work authorization to be employed in the U.S. When you begin work at a new employer, your employer will ask you to provide documentation to establish your identity and legal immigration status.

 The EAD serves as a form of employment authorization.
 It is different from a visa in that it is not tied to a specific employer.
 In most situations, EADs allow you to work for any U.S. employer.